 The Trevecca Student Government Assembly (SGA) is a group of students elected to represent student interests within the Trevecca community.
 SGA consists of Associated Student Body (ASB) officers and the various officers of the four classes.
-They meet weekly to discuss issues of importance, campus-wide events, service projects, and spiritual initiatives.
-They work alongside the Dean of Students for Community Life, Matt Spraker, in providing leadership through service.
+They meet weekly to discuss issues of importance, campus-wide events, service projects and spiritual initiatives.
+They work alongside the Center for Student Development in providing leadership through service.

-The Residence Hall Association helps to provide opportunities for you to learn leadership skills, grow spiritually, and develop holistically while you live on campus.
+The Residence Hall Association helps provide opportunities for learning leadership skills, growing spiritually and developing holistically while you live on campus.
 The RHA is involved in a huge number of residence hall and all-school activities throughout the year.

-The Futuro TNU Chapter is about engaging Middle Tennessee Latino college students in four areas of professional development: leadership training, networking, community service, and social activities.
-This chapter also believes in exemplifying our Christian faith and pursuing academic excellence.
-Futuro provides its student membership support as they navigate their way from college to career and provides community service to those who are in need.
+The Futuro TNU Chapter engages Middle Tennessee Latino college students in four areas of professional development: leadership training, networking, community service and social activities.
+This chapter believes in exemplifying our Christian faith and pursuing academic excellence.
+Futuro provides its student membership support as they navigate their way from college to career, and provides community service to those in need.